 Using exposure creatively

 The correct exposure is often seen as an immovable beast.
 The camera sets it and we as the operator look to control over or under exposure based on the histogram.
 That’s pretty much it.
-In many cases that works to our intended design for the photo.
-Sometimes particularly in brighter locations the camera’s average metering reveals a dominance of bright areas in the photo and selection of subject is more difficult to see.
-Instead one can think about under exposing which adds another interpretation of the location and one which develops mood.
+In many cases that works for a representative look for the photograph but in brighter locations the camera’s average metering reveals a dominance of bright areas and selection of subjects can be more difficult to attain.
+Instead, we should think about under exposing, which adds another interpretation of the location and one which develops mood.
 Take a look at the gallery link below for photos taken with this in mind.
 It’s a technique which we can work on during your week.

 Finding your composition

-It’s all about seeing of course.
 We’ll go beyond the rules of composition to look at good framing which is often the process of simplification.
 It’s no surprise that the best photographers give a nod and wink to abstract imagery and we’ll look at the best examples.
-As part of the Marrakesh photography workshops during the week we’ll look at different kinds of approaches to composition from the instant impact frame to the slow burn.
-We’ll look at many photographers who approach scenes in different ways, both using DOF, camera angle, lens choice.
-We’ll also take a look at topographic photography which is landscapes viewed from afar and finding beauty in the everyday.
+As part of the Marrakesh photography workshops, during the week we’ll look at different kinds of approaches to composition from the instant impact frame, to the slow burn.
+We’ll look at many photographers who approach scenes in different ways, using DOF, camera angle and lens choice.
+We’ll also take a look at topographic photography and the urban landscape, finding beauty in the everyday.

 Developing themes and style

 One of the most difficult aspects to photography is finding locations which absorb your interest.
-This is something we can discuss during the week researching potential places for when you are back home.
-We’ll take a look at black and white photography and what makes selecting this route a better alternative in some cases to colour avoiding overly contrasty images instead looking at alternative approaches.
+This is something we can discuss during the week, discussing potential places for when you are back home.
+We’ll also take a look at black and white photography and what makes selecting this option a better alternative on bright sunny days.
 If your camera is capable of more than one exposure; i.e. multi exposure then we can look at techniques and examples of in-camera layering.
-Most importantly during the week we’ll look to develop your own personal style by drawing out potential themes from your gallery or portfolio of images.
+Most importantly during the week we will look to develop your own personal style by drawing out potential themes from your gallery or portfolio of images.